 Parents checking Instagram: a good and a bad story

 It has been an ironic week.
 I received two messages from moms sharing their stories with me.
-One mom had attended a safety presentations where we talked about Instagram.
+One mom had attended a safety presentation where we talked about Instagram.
 The other mom follows me on Facebook and my website.
 They are different people with different parenting styles.
 One had a success story while one had a troubling story to share.
 However, where the differences end is in the fact that they both have become involved in their children’s online life and both are looking at their middle schoolers’ Instagram accounts (Yippee!)

 Let’s start with the good story.
 (Names have been changed to protect the innocent.)
 Susie walked into the presentation as a self proclaimed technology challenged parent.
 She didn’t understand social media and was intimidated.
 As a result, her child had no social media privileges.
 Her daughter kissed her mother good night as she left for the meeting with the hope that she could get an Instagram account at breakfast the next day after her mother became a social media aficionado.